wska/Katakoda-scenarios/secure-api-endpoint-using-keycloak/step3.md

 def home():
     return "Hello from the open endpoint\n"

-# Flask Secure Endpoint

 # Flask Login Redirect
 </pre>

-We also added markers for additional endpoints, which have very [*spoilery*](https://media.makeameme.org/created/spoilers-spoilers-everywhere-5cd1c4.jpg) names.
-More on these later.
+We also added a marker for another endpoint, which has quite a [*spoilery*](https://media.makeameme.org/created/spoilers-spoilers-everywhere-5cd1c4.jpg) name.
+More on that one later.

 This setups up some basic Flask configuration and creates an API endpoint, located at the root of our hostaddress ("/").